Separation of the largest eigenvalues in eigenanalysis of genotype data from discrete subpopulations: Results and Discussion

 We see that the threshold of $0.5$ separates clearly the $K=3$ largest eigenvalues, set in boldface, from the bulk.

-We remark that there are two sources of error: the approximation $\mB_N\approx \mQ$ that appears in Lemma \ref{L:asymp} and then the approximation due to randomness within each population that is still present in \eqref{Large_La} for finite numbers of SNPs, $N$.
-It is therefore encouraging to see that the predicted values for the eigenvalues match well with the empirical eigenvalues in the simulations for realistic values of $M=$ 1,200, $N=$ 25,000 as well was for much smaller values of $M$, see Table \ref{T-eta-K}, or even for $M=12$.
+We remark that there are two sources for the discrepancy between theoretical and observed eigenvalues: the approximation $\mB_N\approx \mQ$ that appears in Lemma \ref{L:asymp} and then the approximation due to randomness within each subpopulation that is still present in \eqref{Large_La} for finite numbers of SNPs, $N$.
+It is therefore encouraging to see that the predicted values for the eigenvalues match well with the empirical eigenvalues in the simulations for realistic values of $M=$ 120, $N= 2500$ as well was for much smaller values of $M$, see Table \ref{T-eta-K}, or even for $M=12$.
 When $M=24$ and $N=100$, we get $L=0.77$ and we are successful in determining correct value of $K=3$ the vast majority of the time: in 100,000 simulations, $K$ is underestimated in only a minuscule 0.005 \% of the runs and never overestimated.
 Reducing further the number of individuals to $M=12$, leads to $L=0.471$ and in this case, as expected, the rate at which our estimate of $K$ fails increases.
 But the decrease in accuracy is not dramatic, and an underestimate of $\hat K=2$ occurs only in about 6.5\% of runs.
-For reasonably large $M$ and $N$, our power is quite high, and the false positive error rate was strictly zero for all scenarios, since an overestimate of $K$ did not occur in any of the replicates under any scenario.
+For reasonably large $M$ and $N$, our power is quite high, and an overestimate of $K$ did not occur in any of the replicates under any scenario.